Filters determine which rows appear in the dataview table. You can only filter by fields that have been added as a column:

 (Filter1 OR Filter2 OR Filter3) AND (Filter5 OR Filter6)

-The basic rule when combining filters can be summarized as follows:
+You could summarize the basic rule when combining filters as follows:

 - If you select the operator of the chain then you simply add a filter.